CloudPolis/webdav-client-cpp/README.md

 For `*-nix` or `macOS` you can build the requirements with package manager or from sources.

-If you want build the requirements from sources then see `INSTALL.UNIX.md` and `INSTALL.macOS.md` respectively.
+If you want to build the requirements from sources then see `INSTALL.UNIX.md` and `INSTALL.macOS.md` respectively.

-If you want use package manager then input:
+If you want to use package manager then input:

 ```bash
 # *-nix